oisinos3/SafeMotion/Motion Capture Files/FBX Files/Sparring Takes/readme.md

 ---

-The files in this folder contain recorded data of slow motion sparring between Julian and myself, averaging a minute per take.
+The files in this folder contain recorded data of slow motion sparring between Julian and myself.